Kalaiselvan88/COVID-data-analysis/README.md

 ## Data Analysis

 Let us try to ask below questions and try to derive some insights from the available data.
-Check inside [Detailed Analysis](Analysis/COVID-data-analysis.md) for more detailed analysis on below questions.
+Check [here](Analysis/COVID-data-analysis.md) for more detailed analysis on below questions.

 1. Patients in which age group has been most affected ?